Black British people: Health

-During the COVID-19 pandemic in the United Kingdom, the black population faced severe disparity in outcomes compared to the white population, with early data between March and April 2020 revealing that black people were four times more likely to die with Covid-19 than white people.
-An inquiry commissioned for the government found that racism contributed to the disproportionate death of black people.
-As the Covid-19 vaccine began to be distributed, the UK Household Longitudinal Study found that 72% of black people were unlikely or very unlikely to get vaccinated compared to 82% of all people saying they were likely or very likely to get the jab.
-In March 2021, uptake was 30% lower for the black population aged 50–60 compared to the same age group in the white population.
-Vaccine hesitancy was driven by unethical health treatments towards black people in the past, with many surveyed citing the Tuskegee Syphilis Study in the United States as an example.
-Another reason given was the lack of trust in the authorities and the perception that black people were being targeted as guinea pigs for the vaccine which was spurred by misinformation online and some religious organisations.
+During the COVID-19 pandemic in the United Kingdom, the Black population faced severe disparity in outcomes compared to the white population, with early data between March and April 2020 revealing that black people were four times more likely to die with Covid-19 than white people.
+An inquiry commissioned for the government found that racism contributed to the disproportionate death of Black people.
+As the Covid-19 vaccine began to be distributed, the UK Household Longitudinal Study found that 72% of Black people were unlikely or very unlikely to get vaccinated compared to 82% of all people saying they were likely or very likely to get the jab.
+In March 2021, uptake was 30% lower for the Black population aged 50–60 compared to the same age group in the white population.
+Vaccine hesitancy was driven by unethical health treatments towards Black people in the past, with many surveyed citing the Tuskegee Syphilis Study in the United States as an example.
+Another reason given was the lack of trust in the authorities and the perception that Black people were being targeted as guinea pigs for the vaccine which was spurred by misinformation online and some religious organisations.
 Analysis from the Commission on Race and Ethnic Disparities found that the increased risk of dying from COVID-19 was mainly due to the increased risk of exposure.
 Black people were more likely to live in urban areas with higher population densities and levels of deprivation; work in higher risk occupations such as healthcare or transport; and to live with older relatives who themselves are at higher risk due to their age or having other comorbidities such as diabetes and obesity.

-Notable black British people
+Notable Black British people

 Pre-20th century

 A Crimean War nurse, Mary Seacole has been dubbed the "Greatest Black Briton."

 Olaudah Equiano, a significant figure involved with the abolition of the Atlantic Slave Trade.

 Lord Sentamu, a former archbishop of York, the second most senior clerical position in the Church of England.

-Well-known black Britons living before the 20th century include the Chartist William Cuffay; William Davidson, who was executed as a Cato Street conspirator; Olaudah Equiano (also called Gustavus Vassa), a former slave who bought his freedom, moved to England, and settled in Soham, Cambridgeshire, where he married and wrote an autobiography, dying in 1797; Ukawsaw Gronniosaw, pioneer of the slave narrative; and Ignatius Sancho, a grocer who also acquired a reputation as a man of letters.
+Well-known Black Britons living before the 20th century include the Chartist William Cuffay; William Davidson, who was executed as a Cato Street conspirator; Olaudah Equiano (also called Gustavus Vassa), a former enslaved man who bought his freedom, moved to England, and settled in Soham, Cambridgeshire, where he married and wrote an autobiography, dying in 1797; Ukawsaw Gronniosaw, pioneer of the slave narrative; and Ignatius Sancho, a grocer who also acquired a reputation as a man of letters.

 In 2004, a poll found that people considered the Crimean War heroine Mary Seacole to be the greatest Black Briton.
-Seacole was born in Jamaica in 1805 to a white father and black mother.
+Seacole was born in Jamaica in 1805 to a white father and Black mother.
 A statue of her, designed by Martin Jennings, was unveiled in the grounds of St. Thomas' Hospital opposite the Houses of Parliament in London in June 2016, following a 12-year campaign that raised £500,000 to honour her.